Katamaze/WHMCS-Action-Hook-Factory/CONTRIBUTING.md

 The point of this this package is to help **Developers**, **Hosting Providers**, **Web Agencies** and **IT professionals** to perfect WHMCS.
 Over the years we kept improving our code based on customers' feedback but together we can make it even better.

 Feel free to propose changes to existing scripts, request new action hooks and report bugs.
+Please read the following FAQ to know more about coding conventions.

 # Frequently Asked Question